 Happy end of August!
 Since I’m not a student anymore, a shift in season doesn’t change up my daily routine very much, but pretty much everyone I know in Minnesota is a fan of fall nonetheless.
 Before we snuggle up at home for a long Minnesota winter, we enjoy the heck out of fall.
 The cool air is a relief after a summer of oppressive heat; the bustle in the city dies down a little bit; we pull out cozy sweaters and blankets for bonfires and hayrides; and fall favorites like apple crisp and pumpkin pie start to appear.

-I don’t like water, but I like the pale, warm reflection of the sun stippled on the waves in the haze of evening.
-Bushy trees on land stand out starkly against the light sea-green water that mirrors the sky.
-Read More
+I don’t like water, but I like the pale reflection of the sun stippled over the waves in the haze of evening.
+Bushy trees on land stand out starkly against the water that mirrors the sky.

 I am a night owl.
 Were it left up to me, I’d be up till 2 every morning and sleep until 10.
 And though I get up groggy and exhausted most mornings, fighting the urge to go back to sleep for another five hours, somehow the last few months have also left me afflicted by an insomnia.